 while you're setting up your other MySQL accounts.
 For

 instructions on setting the initial passwords, see

 If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
-For instructions, see mysql_upgrade — Check Tables for MySQL Upgrade.
+For instructions, see Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

 If a client program receives the following error message when it tries to connect, it means that the server expects passwords in a newer format than the client is capable of generating:

 mysqlClient does not support authentication protocol requested by server; consider upgrading MySQL client

 For information on how to deal with this, see Section 18.104.22.168, “Password Hashing in MySQL”, and Section B.5.2.4, “Client does not support authentication protocol”.

 Remember that client programs use connection parameters

 specified in option files or environment variables.
 If a